Parents resident in the Federal Republic of Germany are eligible to receive Kindergeld, which takes the form of a child-related tax relief.

 Parents who are divorced or separated are each entitled to one half of the Kinderfreibetrag (child tax allowance), in each case after deduction of half the Kindergeld.

-More information on Kindergeld and Kinderzuschlag can be obtained from Familienkasse Rheine, or online at: Arbeitsagentur or at the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.
+More information on Kindergeld and Kinderzuschlag can be obtained from Familienkasse Rheine, or online at: Federal Ministry for Family Affairs, Senior Citizens, Women and Youth or Arbeitsagentur.

-Information leaflets on Kindergeld and Kinderzuschlag can also be viewed on or downloaded from the above website.
+An Information leaflet on Kindergeld and the application form for child care, as well as information leaflet on Kinderzuschlag can also be viewed on or downloaded from the above website.